 Self-collect vs collection with a speculum

-Self-collection is a more private and less painful way of collecting a sample to screen for cervical cancer.
+Self-collection is a more comfortable and private way of collecting a sample to screen for cervical cancer.

 The handle is designed to make it easy to complete self-collection using just one hand.